Robotix (toyline): Parts

 Robotix parts, despite originating in the United States, use the metric system of measurement for their pieces.
 For example, they sell three arm pieces: 50mm Arm, 75mm Arm and 100mm Arm.
 These parts connect using a male/female attachment system, where each connection is in the shape of an octagon.
 The toy was high quality for its time of creation, featuring heavy plastics and rounded corners.

 Ownership

 Robotix toys were sold by the Milton Bradley Company from 1984 until 1994.
 An animated series of the same name was released in 1985.

 Learning Curve Brands began offering Robotix sets in 1994, and continued offering them until 2001.
 The packaging at this time changed to reflect the Learning Curve name, and many new parts were added.
 Since 2001, Robotics and Things has continued to sell Robotix toys through the internet.
-Despite the changes in distribution, products currently available are fully backward compatible with all toys from 1984 onward.
-Information provided by Neil L. Friedman, Director of "Robotics And Things" in an email dated 11/5/2007.
+Despite the changes in distribution, the products were fully backward compatible with all toys from 1984 onward.

 In 2019, Robotics and Things retired from business and was succeeded by Robotic Rice LLC.
 Robotic Rice has continued to sell Robotix toys until early 2021, when they have been forced to drop the Robotix product line due to the economic consequences of the COVID-19 pandemic.